Controlling COVID-19 risks as restrictions change

 Employers should provide appropriate hygiene amenities for employees to safely put on, remove and dispose of face masks, such as hand washing facilities or alcohol-based hand sanitiser and rubbish bins.

 Where employers provide reusable cloth masks, they should also provide facilitiesto clean them.
 Alternatively, employers may provide an adequate supply of reusable cloth masks that will allow employees to rotate them and clean them at home.
 Masks should be provided with instructions on cleaning (for example, washing daily after use in hot soapy water) and appropriate secure storage to transport used masks safely (such as plastic zip-lock bags).

 Employees have a duty to take reasonable care for their own health and safety, which includes following the information, instruction and training provided on how to correctly wear their face mask.

 The risk of heat-related illness may be increased while employees wear face masks in hot weather.

-Employers should conduct a risk assessment when temperatures are expected to increase and face masks are required under the CHO directions, or recommended to be worn (for example where 1.5 metres distance from others cannot be maintained).
+Employers should conduct a risk assessment during hot weather when face masks are required under the Victorian Pandemic Orders, or recommended to be worn (for example where 1.5 metres distance from others cannot be maintained).
 Where a risk assessment has already been undertaken, review and revise where necessary.
 This should be reflected in the COVIDSafe Plan for the workplace.

 Any risk assessment must be undertaken in consultation with employees and HSRs, and take into account: